 Crebor Street, East Dulwich

 Fine four bedroom detached house of 1764 square feet.
-Historically partly a shop, the period property sits on an enviable corner plot on a quiet, leafy residential East Dulwich street close to Peckham Rye Park and Common, and incorporates a generous garage.
+Historically partly a shop, the Victorian property sits on an enviable corner plot on a quiet, leafy residential East Dulwich street close to Peckham Rye Park and Common, and incorporates a generous garage.
 Plus there’s a large and low-maintenance garden on two sides.
 Generous rooms (are the pervading theme…) and a huge roof terrace - off the similarly huge master bedroom - make for extremely welcome and rare-to-find features.
 The house is in good order throughout, with a neutral and timeless decorative scheme.
 Freehold.

 You’ve a paved front garden to the front and the front door opens into a small lobby area before you open directly into the substantial main reception room of 18 feet by 16 feet (big furniture it is!).
 Moving through the house, next on your right is the pleasing kitchen with modern fitted units taking two walls, and a large window to the garden.
 Next you arrive at the dining room which lies part open-plan to the kitchen which is a wise design choice for family life or equally for entertaining.
 This room’s 19 feet long so can take a well-attended Christmas dinner or such.
 French doors open from here onto the garden.
 To the left of this room, and completing the floor, find a generous utility room plus a downstairs shower room.